danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-find-free-money.rst

    <caption style="text-align:left; caption-side:bottom">
     <b>Figure 1: </b>
     Weights and volumes of parcels sent from the Zalando warehouse, as measured by the volume scanner.
-    The parcels with a low weight and highly varied volume are envelopes, and the voume of the envelope varies with the volume of the contents.
+    The parcels with a low weight and highly varied volume are envelopes, and the volume of the envelope varies with the volume of the contents.
    </caption>
   </table>